 In many ways, this makes you more dependent on your team.
 After all, you need two different groups that perform consistently well.
 If a member drops out or stops performing well, they could dramatically impact your income potential.
 This effect is much stronger than with other models.

 As with other MLMs, b:hip works off a rank system.
 You have to progress through the ranks to be able to earn a decent income.
-With most companies, you start to earn from your team in the second or the third rank.
-That’s true here too but b:hip does operate a little differently.
+The bonuses that you get from your team are related to your rank in the company.
+Higher ranks also have extra requirements, creating a system that gets complicated fast.

 This is unusual.
 Many companies use a binary plan for regular commissions and some bonuses.
 But, team residuals don’t normally fall under this model.
 In most cases, this would mean that you earn less from your team wit b:hip than with other MLMs.